trax-project/moodle-trax-logs/docs/en/best-practices.md

 * Other types : granularity level.

 These activity types have been defined in a generic way:
-* There is no reference to Moodle specific concept.
+* There is no reference to Moodle specific concepts.
-* There is no explicit reference to the LMS concept, because other kinds of platforms may support similar learning activities (cf MOOC, Web sites, etc).
-* Some specific or technical concepts have been generalized (e.g. IMSCP and SCORM packages are just "content packages").
+* Some specific or technical concepts have been generalized (e.g. IMSCP and SCORM packages are just "Web content").

 Please, refer to http://vocab.xapi.fr for further details.